-- (1) (a) In this article Article, unless the context otherwise requires: - (a) (1) 'Account' means any deposit or credit account with a bank and includes a checking, time, interest or savings account; bank, including a demand, time, savings, passbook, share draft, or like account, other than an account evidenced by a certificate of deposit. - 36 (b) (2) 'Afternoon' means the period of a day between noon and midnight; midnight. - 38 (e) (3) 'Banking day' means that the part of any a day on which a bank is open to the public for carrying on substantially all of its banking functions; functions. - 41 (d) 'Clearing house' means any association of banks or other payors regularly clearing items; items.
+(1)(a) In this article Article, unless the context otherwise requires requires:

+- (a) (1) 'Account' means any deposit or credit account with a bank and includes a checking, time, interest or savings account; bank, including a demand, time, savings, passbook, share draft, or like account, other than an account evidenced by a certificate of deposit. - (b) (2) 'Afternoon' means the period of a day between noon and midnight; midnight. - (c) (3) 'Banking day' means that the part of any a day on which a bank is open to the public for carrying on substantially all of its banking functions; functions. - (d) (4) 'Clearing house' means any an association of banks or other payors regularly clearing items; items. - (e) (5) 'Customer' means any a person having an account with a bank or for whom a bank has agreed to collect items and includes items, including a bank carrying that maintains an account with at another bank; bank.